G4ertner/GeePT_MCP/README.md

 - a preconfigured `logging` module and a `log(msg)` convenience function
 - A status summary of flight variables after successful execution or catastrophic failure

 Additionally, the game will automatically pause after the execution of each script, ensuring that nothing unforeseen happens while your LLM keeps on planning the next step.
+For burns that need more than ~60 s of supervision, use `start_execute_script_job` instead: it streams stdout/stderr into `get_job_status`, lets you alternate those polls with `get_status_overview`/`get_flight_snapshot`, and can be aborted instantly via `cancel_job(job_id)` if telemetry goes sideways.

 ### 🛠️ Vessel blueprints & diagrams